Weighing gas-rich starless halos: Dark matter parameter inference based on gas distributions: Results

 Figures~\ref{Fig:Figure6} suggest that the accuracy of the recovered halo parameters is tightly coupled to the total gas content of the system.
 Specifically, at a fixed true halo mass, RELHICs that are gas-rich relative to the~\citetalias{Benitez-Llambay2017} model prediction yield overestimated halo masses, while gas-poor systems yield underestimated masses.
 To understand the physical origin of this diversity, we now focus on determining why halos of identical mass can host such disparate gas reservoirs.

 To address this issue, we isolate a subsample of RELHICs within a narrow range of virial mass, $9.58 \lesssim {\rm log}_{10} (M_{200} / {\rm M_{\odot}} ) \lesssim 9.62$, effectively eliminating halo mass as a variable.
-Figure~\ref{fig:Environment} presents the spherically averaged density profiles of dark matter (left panel) and gas (right panel) for these systems.
+Figure~\ref{fig:Environment} presents the spherically averaged density profiles of thebound dark matter (left panel) and gas (right panel) particles to these systems\footnote{While unbound dark matter substructures can pass through the virial outskirts of these systems, they do not meaningfully impact the inferred halo parameters because they are typically less massive than RELHICs and do not contain gas that can change the external pressure.
+Because RELHICs are spherical and in virial equilibrium, the gravitational potential governing their gas distribution is largely established by their enclosed inner mass.}.
 The curves are colored according to the logarithmic error in the recovered virial mass, $\Delta \log_{10} (M_{200})$.

 The left panel reveals that the dark matter profiles of these systems are remarkably similar.
 There is no systematic difference in the inner structure (or concentration) of the halos that correlates with the recovered mass error.
 This result confirms that the scatter in gas content is not driven by subtle variations in the true gravitational potentials of the individual dark matter halos.